 If you have symptoms but you are not having cancer treatment, get advice and support from the NHS 111 online coronavirus service or call NHS 111.

 Living with cancer

 If your cancer means you’re more at risk

-The cancer you have or the kind of treatment you are receiving for cancer could mean are more at risk of becoming seriously ill if you were to get the COVID-19 infection.
+The cancer you have, or the kind of treatment you are receiving for cancer, could mean you are more at risk of becoming seriously ill if you were to get the COVID-19 infection.